NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** Still visiting another household and their vegetable oil contained "Soya Bean Oil (Produced from genetically modified Soya), Anti-Foaming Agent: E900".
 I had assumed that vegetable oil was just another word for rapeseed oil but seems that's not the case.
 It did claim that it had "extended life" so that might by a property of oil from soya bean.
+The E900 is [Polydimethylsiloxane][polydimethylsiloxane] and reduces surface tension therefore reducing foam.

 ##### 21th Jul